We will be accepting applications for the next Colorado Advantage program beginning fall of 2018.

 Minimum GPA: 3.0, 3.25 for engineering (on a 4.0 scale)

-The application to the Colorado Advantage consists of the following:
+The application to the Colorado Advantage consists of six components:

 Curriculum Vita Guidelines